unora-project/unora-project.github.io/docs/quests/circles/side/slayer_of_the_crypt.md

 - 5 Game Points
 - Legend mark: Helped Skarn clear the Mileth Crypt
     - This legend mark increments each time you complete it
+- At 10 completions, you will receive a bigger lantern

 ## Cooldown

-Quest has a cooldown, but TBD on actual cooldown.
+This quest has a 4 hour cooldown.

 ## Walkthrough